In brief

 Mixing brands inside a single piece is common in cane work, color matching, and rescue blends.
 There is no universal mixed-brand bake number, and the chart above does not solve the problem on its own.

-Always test the exact combination on a scrap chip from the same blend before committing to a full piece.
-Bake the chip, cool it fully, and press a fingernail into the surface.
-If it dents easily, extend the time.
-If the chip still chips after a longer bake, the two chemistries are not compatible at a shared temperature, and the piece needs to be built in one line.
-Kato at 300 F mixed with Sculpey III at 275 F is the most common failure case here.
+Try the mixed combination on a scrap chip from the same blend before committing to a full piece.
+Bake the chip tented, cool it fully, and press a fingernail into the surface, then flex it.
+If it dents or snaps easily, or the lighter clay discolors under the tent, the two chemistries are not compatible at a shared temperature and the piece needs to be built in one line.
+The wider the gap between the two package temperatures, like Kato at 300 F blended with a 230 F FIMO line, the more likely the blend fails this test.

 Underbake and Overbake Symptoms